All-time Dream team squads

 Wales national football team Emblem

-The Wales national football team (Welsh: Tîm pêl-droed cenedlaethol Cymru) represents Wales in international football.
+The Wales men's national football team (Welsh: Tîm pêl-droed cenedlaethol Cymru) represents Wales in international football.
 It is controlled by the Football Association of Wales (FAW), the governing body for football in Wales.
 They have been a member of FIFA since 1946 and a member of UEFA since 1954.

 Wales have qualified for the FIFA World Cup twice, in 1958 and 2022.
 In 1958, they reached the quarter-finals before losing to eventual champions Brazil.
 They then went 58 years before reaching their second major tournament, when – following a rise of 109 places from an all-time low of 117th to a peak of 8th in the FIFA World Ranking between August 2011 and October 2015 – they qualified for UEFA Euro 2016, where they reached the semi-finals before again losing to the eventual champions, Portugal.
 A second successive UEFA European Championship followed when Wales reached the round of 16 of UEFA Euro 2020.
 They also progressed through UEFA Euro 1976 qualifying to the quarter-finals, though this was played on a two-legged, home-and-away basis and is not considered part of the finals tournament.